"Jan. 29, 2013 -- Every year, about 48 million Americans -- 1 in 6 -- get a food-borne illness.Â

 - overactive thyroid, adrenal gland tumor (pheochromocytoma);

 - diabetes (imipramine may raise or lower blood sugar);

 Imipramine can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I take imipramine (Tofranil-PM)?

-If you need to have any type of surgery, tell the surgeon ahead of time that you are taking imipramine.
+If you need surgery, tell the surgeon ahead of time that you are using imipramine.
 You may need to stop using the medicine for a short time.

 Additional Tofranil-PM Information

 - Tofranil-PM Drug Interactions Center: imipramine pamoate oral

 - Tofranil-PM FDA Approved Prescribing Information including Dosage